komma-softhouse/filament-verifactu-docs/README.md

   `{PREFIX}{YEAR}{STORE}{TERMINAL}` (default prefixes Q·PE·A·P·F·T·R);
   changing a format resolves to a different series string going forward — the previous series stays closed with its numbering intact.
+- The document flow only moves forward: quote → order · delivery note · proforma · invoice; order → delivery note · proforma · invoice; delivery
+  note → proforma · invoice; proforma → invoice.
+A **ticket is never a conversion target** — it is born at the point of sale.
+Conversions and merges carry everything: general discount, withholding, price mode (tax-inclusive or not), the shipping block and, per line, discount, IRPF, surcharge, kitchen zone, traceability and the host product link; a credit note rectifies the invoice **at the invoice's own terms**, so the credited amount is the amount that was charged.
+- Repairs (SAT) are a node of that same flow: an order can issue a repair quote (Q), and delivery opens the ticket/invoice **descending from that quote** (parent + source documents), with the device IMEI/serial as line traceability.
+Every document born from a repair shows its order.
+- Documents carry a **shipping block** (carrier, tracking number, packages, weight) and **per-line traceability** (serial numbers, batch, expiry) — printed as written, never part of the fiscal record.
+- The chain check (`verifactu:validate-chain`, `GET /chain/verify`)
+  verifies both the **link** (each `previous_hash`) and the **content** (every AEAT record's hash recomputed from its stored fields with the AEAT formula); a record altered straight in the database with its hash left in place is reported as `reason: content`.
 - The Facturae seller block resolves **per issuer**: NIF and legal name always come from the issuer; its fiscal address wins when filled, the installation-wide one from the Facturae settings is the fallback — the